jdbotik/RandomGroupGenerator/README.md

 - <b>Python IDLE
 - <b>Windows 10</b> (21H2)

-<h2>Contributions<h2>
+<h2>Contributions</h2>
-- <b>My specific contributions to the group project includes; typing, designing and implementing the algorithm, optimizing the code, testing and active ideation.
+<b>My specific contributions to the group project includes; typing, designing and implementing the algorithm, optimizing the code, testing and active ideation.

-Future Improvements:
+<h2>Future Improvements</h2>

 While the Random Group Generator code is fully functional, there are opportunities for future improvements.
 Some potential enhancements include adding additional features, optimizing the algorithm, refining the code structure.

 <h2>Program walk-through:</h2>